 Digital Cameras

 Digital cameras are allowed.
+Privacy must be respected.
 It is important to understand that inappropriate photos can lead to catastrophic consequences, including expulsion from Scouting and criminal and civil liability.

 Electronic reading devices

 Electronic reading devices are allowed as book replacements; no other uses are allowed.
+(Note that on campouts there is a strict lights-out time; this includes both the use of flashlights to read books and electronic readers.
+The Scouts need sleep, wake-up times are early, and keeping your tent buddy awake is not Courteous.)

 Knives